 Picking up after yourself on the beach should go without saying, but just take a look around the sand the next time you're by the shore—obviously someone didn't get the memo.
 Stray bottles, cans, bags, and napkins can be ubiquitous along waterways, and even just one piece of litter can pose a problem.
 This garbage can be picked up by the wind, get stuck around the necks of birds and other animals, and carried back out to sea by the tides.
 Keep anyone in your party accountable for their messes, and if you encounter some trash that isn't yours, pick it up anyway and throw it away.
 That plastic bag or discarded soda can is an immediate threat to any marine life that could get caught in it, so be sure to do your part.

 Picking up litter while on a beach vacation is great, but you can also organize your own cleanup in your community if you live near an ocean.
 First, talk to local politicians and community groups to see if there's an existing ocean cleaning effort in your area.
 If not, go through those channels to help organize one.
 This is a great way to call on townspeople in your area—including friends, strangers, and local schools—to help beautify the area and teach positive habits when it comes to maintaining a cleaner ocean.

 Not everyone lives near an ocean to help do the legwork, but a simple donation can go a long way.
 Research charities in your state or around the country that help clean the ocean and see if they're holding a fundraiser or collecting supplies for a cleanup effort.
 In addition to donating to cleanup charities, there are also ways to give money to research efforts, conservation groups, and educational foundations.

 Medicines have been detected in groundwater and in marine life in the past, likely from being flushed and lingering in water systems afterwards.
 And 4500 wet wipes were found in a 154 square-meter portion of the Thames river in 2017—a byproduct of a bathroom staple that doesn't break down in the flushing process like people think.
 These are just two examples of products that are often flushed or poured down a drain without a second thought but could build up over time and pollute local waterways, soil, and oceans.
-Cotton balls, floss, cat litter, insecticides, vegetable oil, paint—this is just a snapshot of products that are harmful for oceans and marine life if flushed.
+Cotton balls, floss, cat litter, insecticides, vegetable oil, paint—this is a snapshot of things that are harmful for oceans and marine life if flushed.
 So next time you open that toilet lid to discard a harsh cleaning agent, find out if it's safe.